abhijeetk/af-binder/docs/reference-v3/func-api.md

  * Get the root directory file descriptor.
 This file descriptor can
  * be used with functions 'openat', 'fstatat', ...
  *
- * CAUTION, manipulate this this descriptor with care, in particular, don't close
+ * CAUTION, manipulate this descriptor with care, in particular, don't close
  * it.
  *
  * This can be used to get the path of the root directory using: